How Long Does A Transmission Flush Take? [Save A Ton Of Money]

 Best DIY Method To Perform Transmission Flush

-To save a big chunk of your money, in place of using a flushing machine that produces high pressure in the transmission lines in order to flush away the old transmission fluid, I would recommend you perform a regular transmission flush that uses the power of your transmission’s gear pump.
+To save a big chunk of your money, instead of using a transmission flushing machine that makes high pressure in the lines to flush out the old transmission fluid, I recommend you do a regular flush using your transmission’s gear pump power.

-You should perform the following steps for transmission flush:
+You should take these steps for a transmission flush:

-2. Remove the transmission pan and clean it thoroughly.
-Some transmission pans have magnets to catch the metal shavings.
-Clean the transmission pan with a brake cleaner.
+2. Remove the transmission pan and clean it well.
+Transmission pans have magnets to catch metal pieces.
+Clean with brake cleaner.

 4. Fix the transmission filter and tighten the transmission pan.

-5. Now, locate the transmission cooler inlet and outlet lines.
-The location of those lines entirely depends on your vehicle’s model.
-You can take help from the owner’s manual to find them.
-The transmission cooler lines are located near the radiator.
+5. Find the transmission cooler inlet and outlet lines.
+The location depends on your vehicle.
+The manual can help find them.
+The lines are near the radiator.

-12. Start the engine and gradually add the fresh transmission oil through the funnel.
+12. Start the engine and slowly add fresh transmission fluid through the funnel.

-14. Keep on adding the fresh transmission fluid until you see the color of the transmission fluid color change from yellow or reddish brown to a clean red.
+14. Keep adding new fluid until the color changes from yellow or brown to clean red.

 Frequently Asked Questions About Transmission Flush